tklusz/finalproject/Documentation/Supplements/setup.md

 Navigate back to your finalproject folder.
 From there, navigate to the Terraform folder, and type `terraform destroy`.
 The console should list a number of resources, and ask if you want to delete them.
 Type "yes".
 If there are no errors, your infrastructure has been successfully deleted.

 ## Deleting your infrastructure (manually).

+Navigate to the AWS console.
+This infrastructure uses the following AWS services which must be manually removed:
+* EKS - Cluster.
+* IAM - Roles, policies, users, groups.
+* VPC - VPC (internet gateway, nat gateway, etc).
+* EC2 - EKS worker nodes.
+Should be deleted when the cluster is deleted.